Fungimap now recommends using the iNaturalist platform, as a fast and accurate way to map fungi, and indeed all biota.

 - Research grade observations are transferred to the Atlas of Living Australia at frequent intervals

-- Taxon nomenclature is usually up to date with latest publications and standards.
+- Taxon nomenclature is usually up to date with the latest publications and standards.

 - People can be ‘followed’ and on-line communities established.
 The messaging facility allows communications between people without these being attached to observations.